fr4nc1stein/osint-framework/README.md

 # Docker Installation (Recommended)
 ### Docker-Compose
-1. docker-compose up -d
-2. docker exec -ti osif bash
-3. python3 -B main.py

-# Where to get Docker Compose
+### Where to get Docker Compose

 ### Windows and macOS
 Docker Compose is included in
 [Docker Desktop](https://www.docker.com/products/docker-desktop)
 for Windows and macOS.

 ### Linux
 You can download Docker Compose binaries from the [release page](https://github.com/docker/compose/releases) on this repository.

+### Run osif with docker and docker-compose
+1. docker-compose up -d
+2. docker exec -ti osif bash
+3. python3 -B main.py

 # Installation
 Recommended on linux or kali